hdezerto/rleai_project/notes.md

 - Set steps_per_reset to maximum 40 to reduce GPU memory usage and avoid RuntimeError: INTERNAL: cuSolver internal error.
 - Changing to 10GB GPU might also work.
 - If the above does not works switch to CPU with: ```export JAX_PLATFORM_NAME=cpu```
-- Search for 'CHECK' to find places to modify/add code.

 # USEFUL COMMANDS: